cdapio/cdap/docs/courses/source/modules/m04_reactor_sdk.rst

 - Install the SDK
 - Find the start scripts for Local Reactor
 - Start Local Reactor
-- Start Dashboard webapp and take the Quickstart tour
+- Start Dashboard webapp and take the Quick Start tour

 ----